Michiel de Ruyter: First Anglo-Dutch War

-Tromp's death during the battle of Scheveningen ended the war.
+Tromp's death during the Battle of Scheveningen ended the war.
 De Ruyter declined an emphatic offer from Johan de Witt to assume supreme command because he considered himself 'unfit' and also feared that it would bring him into conflict with Witte de With and Johan Evertsen, both of whom had more seniority.
-Later, de Ruyter and de Witt became friends.
+Later, De Ruyter and de Witt became personal friends.
 Colonel Jacob van Wassenaer Obdam then became the new Dutch supreme commander of the confederate fleet.
 De Ruyter at first refused to become Obdam's naval 'counsellor and assistant', but later was persuaded by de Witt to accept and remained in the service of the Dutch navy in that post until he accepted an offer from the Admiralty of Amsterdam to become their vice-admiral on 2 March 1654.
 He relocated with his family to that city in 1655.

 Northern Wars

 In July 1655, De Ruyter took command of a squadron of eight ships, of which the Tijdverdrijf ("Pastime") was his flagship, and set out for the Mediterranean with 55 merchantmen in convoy.
 His orders were to protect Dutch trade interests in that region and to ransom enslaved Christians in Algiers.
 Meeting an English fleet under Robert Blake along the way, he managed to avoid an incident.
-Operating off the Barbary Coast, he captured several infamous corsairs and, after negotiating a peace agreement with Salé, de Ruyter returned home in May 1656.
+Operating off the Barbary Coast, he captured several infamous corsairs and, after negotiating a peace agreement with Salé, De Ruyter returned home in May 1656.